[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 "scripts": { "start": "functions-framework --target=main" },

-We will introduce a module called npm-watch.
+a module called npm-watch.

 npm install npm-watch

-Add npm script.
+Add the npm script

 "scripts": { "start": "functions-framework --target=main", "watch": "npm-watch start" }

-Next, add code monitoring settings.
+Next, add the code watch settings

 "watch": { "start": "*.js" }

-It's a bit complicated, but the command to start it is as follows.
+It's a bit complicated, but the command to start it is as follows:

 npm run watch

-{ "name": "test", "version": "1.0.0", "description": "", "main": "index.js", "scripts": { "test": "echo \"Error : no test specified\" && exit 1", "start": "functions-framework --target=main", "watch": "npm-watch start" }, "author": "y.mandai", "license ": "ISC", "dependencies": { "@google-cloud/functions-framework": "^1.3.2", "npm-watch": "^0.6.0" }, "watch": { "start ": "*.js" } }
+{ "name": "test", "version": "1.0.0", "description": "", "main": "index.js", "scripts": { "test": "echo \"Error: no test specified\" && exit 1", "start": "functions-framework --target=main", "watch": "npm-watch start" }, "author": "y.mandai", "license": "ISC", "dependencies": { "@google-cloud/functions-framework": "^1.3.2", "npm-watch": "^0.6.0" }, "watch": { "start": "*.js" } }

 summary